December 3, 2025

 A reliable AP platform makes these insights easy to access and easy to share.
 Basic reports like invoice aging or categorized spend summaries give you the visibility you need to make decisions, spot problems early, or share updates with advisors.
 The ability to export reports to Excel or Google Sheets is another helpful touch, especially if you’re working with an outside accountant or part-time finance lead.

-At a glance: Accounts payable software for small businesses compared
+5 of the best accounts payable software for small businesses

 With so many options on the market, choosing the right accounts payable software for your small business can feel overwhelming.
 Here’s our breakdown of top-rated contenders.